-They are blue-gray, gray, or dark brown with an underside that is lighter.
+They are blue-gray, gray, or dark brown with a lighter underside.
 They have a small head for their body and a beak that has a straight mouth.
 They have a bulge in the front of their blowhole and a small dorsal fin towards their rear.

 Sowerby’s beaked whales are rare in Massachusetts but have been seen off Barnstable, Essex, and Nantucket counties.

-The sperm whale grows between 36-52 ft (11-16m) with a weight between 15-50 tons.
+The sperm whale grows 36-52 ft (11-16m) with a weight between 15-50 tons.
 They have a dark gray body with a squarish head and a hump instead of a dorsal fin.
-Their blowhole is slit-like, and they can often be seen lying motionless at the surface of the water.
+Their blowhole is slit-like, and they can often be seen lying motionless at the water’s surface.
 They have a single calf after a long gestation period of 14-16 months.

-The sperm whale is listed as endangered in Massachusetts and is rarely seen in the state.
+The sperm whale is endangered in Massachusetts and is rarely seen in the state.

 The star-nosed mole is a solitary mammal from eastern North America.
 Their color ranges from dark brown to black.
-They measure from 15 to 20 cm and weigh from 37 to 76 g.
+They measure from 15 to 20 cm and weigh 37 to 76 g.
 This carnivore eats worms, amphibians, aquatic insects, mollusks, and small fish.

 They live in wet lowland areas, forests, and marshes.
 Their lifespan is 2.5 years in captivity.
 By using their star-nose, they gather a clear image of their surroundings.

 The star-nosed mole can be seen in all counties in the state except Dukes and Nantucket counties.

-The striped dolphin takes its name from the dark stripes that run down the sides of their bodies.
+The striped dolphin takes its name from the dark stripes running down their bodies’ sides.
 They have a gray or blue-gray cape on the dorsal side, with stripes from the eye to the flipper along their sides.
-They can have stripes with colors of pink and blue on their sides as well.
-They grow from 5.9-8.9 ft (1.8-2.7m) and weigh from 200-360 lb.
+They can also have stripes with pink and blue colors on their sides.
+They grow from 5.9-8.9 ft (1.8-2.7m) and weigh 200-360 lb.